Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 This also meant that fewer lorries are needed, leading to a reduction in transport emissions too.

-Unilever, in addressing certain business processes from product design phase to shipping, cut costs in addition to their environmental impact.
+Unilever, in addressing certain business processes from the product design phase to shipping, cut costs in addition to their environmental impact.

 Google is reputable for running multiple charity initiatives, providing millions of dollars in grants and investments.